 3 — Number of calls/mails

 Very often, calls and/or emails represent the very first step of a sales cycle.
 Therefore, it is crucial to track the sheer number of calls and emails.
-Worth mentioning that it is super important to put that KPI in relation with subsequent (number of leads, etc.) KPIs.
-However, the KPIs build an important fundament to assess the results of your entire sales process.
+Worth mentioning that it is super important to put that KPI in relation to subsequent (number of leads, etc.) KPIs.
+However, the KPIs build a vital fundament to assess the results of your entire sales process.

 4 — Quote Volume

 The KPI collects the financial volume of quotes provided to potential clients in a defined period.
-Again, usually, this KPI is calculated on a monthly basis.
+Again, usually, this KPI is calculated monthly.

 5 — Sales Closing Ratio

 A highly relevant KPI to identify the weaknesses of your sales process.
-The KPI puts your signed deals to relation with the opportunities of previous sales stages (prospects, leads, quotes, etc.).
+The KPI puts your signed deals in relation to previous sales stages’ opportunities (prospects, leads, quotes, etc.).
 Accordingly, you can identify which steps of your sales process are working smoothly or need improvements.

 6 — Average Quote Value

 The KPI calculates the average value of your proposals.
-The KPI is hugely relevant to provide proper forecasts.
+Therefore, the KPI is hugely relevant to provide accurate forecasts.

 7 — Sales Cycle Length